Setting Up Reservation Client (Edge Service)

 in

-, add the below:# tell config service what is the name of the service and corresponding config to retrieve spring.application.name=reservation-client # tell the location the location of config server spring.cloud.config.uri=http://localhost:8888
+src/main/resources, create a new file calledbootstrap.properties, add the below:# tell config service what is the name of the service and corresponding config to retrieve spring.application.name=reservation-client # tell the location the location of config server spring.cloud.config.uri=http://localhost:8888 -

 Make sure you run all the other services in the previous posts (including Kafka).
 When they are all booted up, run